artist-nemo/lostart/README.md

-Thanks to Maddy for help with the Video
+Thanks to :sparkles: Maddy for help with the Video

 ## License